biosails/pheniqs/docs/quickstart.md

 If, however, you are trying to extract segments from multiple, non continuous, tokens or need to reverse complement the sequence to match against your expected barcodes you have one more step.
 The optional [knit](manual.html#transform-pattern) directive references the tokens to construct a new segment from multiple tokens.
 If the `knit` array is omitted from `transform`, each token is assumed to declare a single segment.

 # Output Manipulation

-The `transform` directive can be used to manipulate the structure of the output read.
+The `transform` directive in the `template` section is used to manipulate the output read.
 If omitted all segments of the input are written verbatim to the output, as seen in **Example 1.1** and **Example 1.3**.
 Since the second segment contains only a technical sequence, and we do not want to write it to the output, we add a `transform` directive to construct an output read from only the first and third segments of the input.

 >```json
 {